Hatcodechet/SmartStudentPritingService/README.md

 | 4   | Trần Đăng Khoa  | 2252363    |
 | 5   | Trần Hoàng Minh Quân   |  2053380    |

+## How to Contribute
+1. Clone the repository.
+2. Create a branch for your changes.
+3. Commit changes with meaningful messages.
+4. Submit a pull request for review.

 For more information, please refer to the README.md in each directory.